yashchamria/AlgorithmSpecialization/readme.md

 Day 7: Implemented 0/1 Knapsack algorithm to find the maximum value subset of items for a given capacity.
 The algorithm uses the dynamic programming paradigm to achieve the solution in O(nw) running time.
 Implemented Needleman-Wunsch sequence alignment algorithm to find the optimal sequence for two given strings.
 The algorithm uses the dynamic programming paradigm to achieve the solution in O(nm) running time.

-Course 04: Shortest Paths Revisited, NP-Complete Problems and What To Do About Them
+**Course 04: Shortest Paths Revisited, NP-Complete Problems and What To Do About Them**

 Day 1: Implemented Bellman-Ford algorithm to find the shortest path or detect negative cycles for a given graph in O(nm) running time and linear space complexity O(n).

 Day 4: Implemented Floyd-Warshall algorithm to find the "all pairs all shortest path" problems for a given graph or negative cycles in O(n^3) running time using dynamic programming paradigm.

 Day 5: Implemented Johnson's algorithm to find the "all pairs all shortest path" problems for a given graph or negative cycles in O(n^2logn) running time.
 Johnson's algorithm uses the BellmanFord algorithm to transform all the edge weights to a positive number and then Dijkstra's algorithm to find all the shortest paths.

 Day 12: Implemented Vertex cover algorithm(NP-Complete) to find the smallest subset of vertices that covers every edge of the graph.
 The algorithm takes exponential O(n2^k) running time, much better than the brute force O(n^K) running time.

 Day 13: Implemented the Traveling salesman problem for a complete graph using the dynamic programming paradigm.
 The algorithm runs in exponential time O(n^2*2^n) better than the naive O(n!) running time.

 Day 18: Implemented the approximate algorithm for the 0/1 knapsack problem.
 The algorithm reduces the item values by a factor and runs a dynamic algorithm as a subroutine to achieve the running time of O(n^2Vmax).
 With a well-defined Vmax, the algorithm runs in O(n^3 / epsilon), where epsilon governs the accuracy of the solution.
 Implemented a simple greedy heuristic-based approximation algorithm for the travelling salesman problem.
 The algorithm chooses the next nearest node from the current to traverse the graph and runs in O(n^2) to find the optimal tour.

 Day 19: Implemented the approximation algorithm to solve the maximum cut problem(partitioning the graph into two sets to maximize the edges passing between them) for an undirected graph using a local search paradigm in polynomial time.
+Implemented the Gale–Shapley algorithm to find stable matching for two equal-sized sets based on the provided preferences for each element which runs in O(n^2) running time.